5 Card Stud - the oldest Stud Poker variant now in online casinos

 The first round of betting

-Now the player with the highest ranking upcard has to pay the so-called ‘bring-in’ (should two players have the same lowest-ranking card, suit is used to break the tie – clubs before diamonds, hearts and spades).
+Now the player with the highest ranking upcard has to pay the so-called ‘bring-in’ (should two players have the highest ranking card, suit is used to break the tie – clubs before diamonds, hearts and spades).
 As soon as the bring-in is paid, each player (starting with the player to the left of the bring-in) may fold, call or raise (In a fixed limit game – which is very rare for Five Card Stud – the player with the lowest-ranking card would have to start betting).

 3rd, 4th, 5th Street